-There is no "right way" to undertake a Risk Assessment
+There is no "right way" to conduct a risk assessment

 In the Interpretive Note to R8, FATF states that the assessment "could take a variety of forms and may or may not be a written product."
 At the Public Sector Consultative Forum in 2017, FATF officials reiterated that different forms of risk assessment are possible, and there is no preferred methodology for a risk assessment.